-Co-hostesses Tina Fey and Amy Poehler proved what we’ve been saying all along: it’s actually possible to have an entertaining awards show.
+Co-hostesses Tina Fey and Amy Poehler proved what we have been saying all along: it’s actually possible to have an entertaining awards show.
 They’ve raised the bar for the Academy Awards – and host Seth MacFarlane.
 Take note Oscars: it’s supposed to be entertaining, not a test of endurance!
 Here are a few lessons for the future:

 Girl Power: There’s something about having two comediennes who can write their own material (sorry, Bruce Vilanch) that simply killed.
 I loved when they referred to President Bill Clinton as Mr. Hillary Clinton – or when the camera caught Poehler in George Clooney’s lap.
 When have we ever seen one of his actual girlfriends perched there?